-In the run-up to the crowning of Kris Allen as the 2009 American Idol two weeks ago, Fox Reality Channel held a sweepstakes to choose a lucky viewer to attend the show's finale—one part of a successful interactive TV initiative the network tested in Hawaii.
+In the run-up to last week's crowning of Kris Allen as the 2009 American Idol, Fox Reality Channel held a sweepstakes to choose a lucky viewer to attend the show's finale--one part of a successful interactive TV initiative the network tested in Hawaii.

 Fox Reality's iTV channel was launched by the network in March for Oceanic Time Warner digital cable subscribers.
 It has since yielded some significant results that have executives thinking about rolling out similar iTV initiatives in other markets.

-Oceanic Time Warner dedicated the channel next to Fox Reality on its digital tier for the test.
-Then iTV ran on-demand programming showcases of network programs, including clips of the popular American Idol Extra, a reality TV trivia game and a joint Hawaiian Airlines-American Idol sweepstakes that sent one winner to the finale show.
-Video clips featuring local Idol sweepstakes entrants and fans ran as part of a daily lineup of five- to 10-minute on-demand segments, with ads inserted in between.
+Oceanic Time Warner dedicated the channel next to Fox Reality on its digital tier to the test.
+Then iTV ran on-demand programming showcases of network programs, including clips of the popular American Idol Extra, a reality TV trivia game and a joint Hawaiian Airlines-Idol sweepstakes that sent one winner to the finale show.
+Video clips featuring local Idol sweepstakes entrants and fans ran as part of a daily lineup of five- to 10-minute on-demand clips with ad insertions in between.

 An Open iTV Test

 Programmers have experimented with interactive TV tests in micro-markets, but the Fox Reality venture marks the first time that a regular cable channel has established an open system in which the public can play.